KenKundert/postmortem/README.rst

     salutation
         The sign-off salutation to be used for this recipient.

+    accounts
+        The expected number of accounts owned by this recipient (optional).
+        A warning is issues if the number of accounts is specified and the number of accounts found differs from this number.

 The configuration is a `NestedText <https://nestedtext.org>`_ file.
 Here is an example config file::